eCommerce

 A Robust C2C Business Model

-A single person can create a traditional storefront for their small business in a matter of hours with simple website-building software.
-This just isn't an option when building a custom C2C business platform.
-Off-the-shelf software and cheap websites simply can't handle the traffic, the customer interface, and the millions of SKUs associated with C2C needs.
+A single person can create a basic storefront for their traditional small business in a matter of hours with simple website-building software.
+This just isn't an option when building a custom customer-to-customer business platform.

 Clarity is ready to build your C2C platform to perfectly fit your business needs.
 We've built over 1,500 custom sites for companies across the country, providing robust security and top-tier interaction to help you realize your C2C needs.
 Our experience building other customer-to-customer software has also shown us what works—and what doesn't work—in C2C business plans.
 Let us know what you want, and we'll make it happen.